stenkjan/nest-haus/docs/STRIPE_PRODUCTION_SETUP.md

 ## 🚀 Switching to Live Mode

-To activate real payments for Nest-Haus, you must update the environment variables in Vercel (Production) and `.env.local` (if testing locally).
+To activate real payments for Hoam-House, you must update the environment variables in Vercel (Production) and `.env.local` (if testing locally).

 ## 🌐 Multi-Domain Support